 In buyout investments, it is uncommon for a consortium of private equity sponsors to collectively enter into a transaction, while, on the other hand, in the case of minority investments, it is relatively more common to find a consortium of private equity funds to make a joint investment.

-In Korea, co-investment by strategic investors, who seek to acquire control over the target in the future, alongside private equity funds is commonplace and under the FISCMA, investment by such strategic investors in the IPC is permitted.
+In Korea, direct and/or indirect co-investment by strategic/corporate investors who seek to acquire control over the target in the future and to make financial gain, alongside private equity funds is commonplace.
+Under the FISCMA, investment by such strategic investors in the IPC is also permitted.

 The articles of incorporation of private equity funds under the FISCMA often include provisions on granting priority rights to the limited partners to make joint investments with the fund, when it is difficult for such funds to unilaterally make investments given the size of the investment opportunity, and large institutional investors (eg, the National Pension Service) actively take advantage of these joint investment opportunities.

-Locked box, completion accounts and fixed prices are all used as mechanisms for consideration in M&A transactions but the predominant form is fixed price.
+Fixed prices with or without a locked-box structure and completion accounts are all used as mechanisms for consideration in M&A transactions but the predominant form is fixed price without a locked-box mechanism.
 In cross-border deals, completion accounts are also in wide use but the domestic M&A market is also seeing more deals with completion accounts as well.

 While there are deals involving earn-outs, it is not a common feature of private equity transactions.
-In particular, an earn-out is rarely used where a private equity fund is the seller, since such funds, especially funds incorporated for the purpose of investing in a single target investment company, are focused on completing distribution and liquidation shortly thereafter.
+For example, an earn-out is rarely used where a private equity fund is the seller, since such funds (especially funds incorporated for the purpose of investing in a single target investment company) are focused on completing distribution and liquidation shortly thereafter.
 Apart from the above, there are no notable differences between private equity funds and corporate investors or sellers in determining the consideration mechanism and level of protection in relation thereto.

-As mentioned in 6.1 Types of Consideration Mechanisms, locked-box consideration structures are not commonly used in private equity transactions but when used, there have been both instances of interest charged on leakage and not charged on leakage.
+As mentioned in 6.1 Types of Consideration Mechanisms, locked-box consideration structures are not commonly used in private equity transactions but, when used, there have been both instances of interest charged on leakage and not charged on leakage.
+Reverse interest on leakage is not common.

 The typical level of conditionality in private equity transactions is mainly as follows and does not differ from general M&A transactions: